bigteamscienceconference/bigteamscienceconference.github.io/index.md

 ***
 ## Submissions

 The conference will feature symposia, panel sessions, hackathons, talks, and social hours.
-We welcome submissions from groups and individuals who are interested in sharing their work related to Big Team Science.
+We welcome submissions from groups and individuals who are interested in sharing any work related to Big Team Science.
+This includes, but is not limited to: completed and/or new large-scale collaborations, crowdsourced efforts, and citizen science projects; science of team science [meta-science] work; re-analysis of data from large-scale collaborations; related infrastructure and policy projects; and more!

 <h2 align="center"><a href="https://docs.google.com/forms/d/e/1FAIpQLScIciauSbdMx7Es0Wnmp9ulOHGZtWlvaXinBm6mkLrd32WZyA/viewform?usp=sf_link" target="_blank">Submit Here!</a></h2>